Skip to main content

 Set up a Direct Debit

 Setting up payment by Direct Debit is quick and easy.
-It allows you to choose what date of every month you would like to make payment - 1st, 8th, 15th and 25th.
+It allows you to choose which of the four dates you would like to make payment each month - 1st, 8th, 15th and 25th.

 Once your Direct Debit is set up, the bank will pay your instalments.
 You only need to set up the Direct Debit once and it will run every year.
 You do not need to cancel it.

-To set up a Direct Debit, you will need:
+To set up or amend a Direct Debit, you will need:

 • Your council tax account reference number